Alternative methods are available when arranging a funeral, widening your choice and providing the opportunity to reduce the costs.

 Family and friends may wish to devise their own personal funeral service with readings, poems, songs, music, even silent contemplation.
 Families who have taken their own service have found it an emotional and moving experience.

-There is the opportunity for tapes (cemetery chapels only) and CDs to be played at the service.
+There is the opportunity for Music to be played in the chapels and organs are available in the Crematorium and Rose Hill cemetery chapels.
 Hymn books and prayer books are also available.
-There is a facility available at the crematorium for the service to the recorded if required.
+There is a facility available at the crematorium for the service to be audio recorded if required.

 Coffins and containers